-The Mayor may, within appropriations provided in the adopted budget, appoint hire such assistants and secretaries to the staff of the offices of Mayor as may be reasonably necessary, all of whom shall serve at the pleasure of the Mayor.
+The Mayor may, within appropriations provided in the adopted budget, hire such staff of the offices of Mayor as may be reasonably necessary, all of whom shall serve at the pleasure of the Mayor.

-4.106 Appointment of Directors; Failure to Act on Appointments
+4.106 Appointment of Directors; Failure to Act on Appointments a.
+The interim appointee may not serve more than 65 days without Council approval.

-Except as otherwise required by law or this charter, the Mayor shall appoint for each department of the executive branch a director who serves at the pleasure of the Mayor as head of the department.
-Each appointment shall be subject to approval of the council.
+Except as otherwise required by law or this ε Charter, the Mayor shall appoint for each department of the executive branch a director who serves at the pleasure of the Mayor as head of the department.
+Each appointment shall be subject to approval of the ε Council.